Kalabasa/leanrada.com/src/pages/works/conversations.md

 The goal of this project was for me to learn the full music production process, from composing, to mixing and mastering, to publishing.

-This is my first music published on a platform like Spotify.
+This was my first music published on a platform like Spotify.

 <span>![screenshot of LMMS](../img/conversations_lmms.jpg)
 	<span class="caption">I use [LMMS](https://lmms.io/) to make music.</span>